 And as all other slow cooker addicts will know, as the steam is contained within the slow cooker, you can safely leave your meal cooking for much longer than these time guides without fear of it burning, drying out or ruining your dinner.

 Want some more Slow Cooker recipes?
-Feel free to browse my recipes and hopefully you’ll find some new family favourites in my archives!
+Feel free to browse my recipe anrchives and hopefully you’ll find some new family favourites in my archives!
 This Slow Cooker Pulled Lamb recipe is one of most popular recipes here on the blog.

 - 400 g lamb or mutton, diced